CORT Investors Have Opportunity to Lead Corcept Therapeutics Incorporated Securities Fraud Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, announces a class action lawsuit on behalf of purchasers of common stock of Corcept Therapeutics Incorporated (NASDAQ: CORT) between October 31, 2024 and December 30, 2025, inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than April 21, 2026.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Corcept Therapeutics Incorporated (NASDAQ: CORT) between October 31, 2024 and December 30, 2025, inclusive (the "Class Period"), of the important April 21, 2026 lead plaintiff deadline.

 So what: If you purchased Corcept common stock during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.